 Testing and fever clinics — coronavirus (COVID-19)

-As restrictions ease across Queensland, we need more people to get tested for COVID-19.
-Getting tested will help us find as many cases in the community as quickly as possible.
+Testing helps us find as many cases in the community as quickly as possible.
 This will ensure we are doing everything we can to manage Queensland’s response to the pandemic.

 If you have any of the following COVID-19 symptoms, no matter how mild, get tested: